MINOR IN POSSESSION

 Minor in possession charges can ruin your education and future prospects.
 In addition to the criminal penalties, you will have to face your school board, which will decide what type of punishment it will enforce.
 If the board decides to expel you, it could seriously hinder your chances of receiving a good education and obtaining a promising job in the future.

 Let me help you get the best results possible and turn things around.
 As a Columbia minor in possession lawyer, I represent clients in South Carolina who are facing minor in possession charges.
 I am a former state prosecutor, so I have a wealth of knowledge in the criminal justice system, and I know the options available to you.

 Most of the underage drinking cases I handle involve a college student having a beer at a nearby bar or house party.
-For first-time offenders, there are some options available to avoid conviction and keep these charges off the permanent record.
+For first-time offenders, there are some options available to avoid conviction and keep these charges off their permanent record.

-- Police: Just like in criminal court, I examine police reports and the relevant evidence to make sure your rights have not been violated.
+Just like in criminal court, I examine police reports and the relevant evidence to make sure your rights have not been violated.

-- Juvenile court system: In many cases, the juvenile court system involves many more players than the adult system.
+In many cases, the juvenile court system involves many more players than the adult system.
 This can include social workers, guardians and a number of different agencies providing rehabilitative resources for young people.

-- School boards and disciplinary boards: In addition to the legal system, I represent clients before their school boards.
+In addition to the legal system, I represent clients before their school boards.
 In most minor in possession cases, school boards have been one-sided in favor of expulsion, and I can understand why.
 School boards and disciplinary boards are responsible for the safety of their students and the reputations of their schools.
-I can help you in negotiation with your school's disciplinary board so you can make amends and finish your education.
+I can help you in negotiation with your school’s disciplinary board so you can make amends and finish your education.